Breastfeeding during a painful procedure such as a heel-stick for newborn screening provides analgesia to infants.

 Other interventions as pain relief

-Other effective interventions include skin to skin contact, sugar water and/or sucking on a pacifier, and multisensory stimulation.
+Other effective interventions include skin to skin contact, sugar water and/or non-nutritive sucking on a pacifier, warmth, swaddling, multisensory stimulation, and acupuncture.

 Carbajal R, Lenclen R, Gajdos V, Jugie M, Paupe A. Crossover trial of analgesic efficacy of glucose and pacifier in very preterm neonates during subcutaneous injections.
 Pediatrics.
 2002 Aug;110(2 Pt 1):389-93.